 “Victory… defeat… these words are meaningless.
 Life lies deeper than these images, and is already at work, preparing new ones.
 A victory weakens one nation, defeat arouses another.
 The defeat Rivière had suffered was perhaps the commitment needed to spur on the decisive victory.
 For what mattered was the onward movement, the momentum.”

 The story opens as the sun is about to set with three flights in the air, awaited in Buenos Aires by Rivière, who is following their progress and the weather conditions over radio and telephone.
-In between the descriptions of the landscape below the flights, the pilots’ thoughts and the routine work of the mechanics and clerks at the airfield, the tension creeps into the story almost imperceptibly, all the more so perhaps because nowadays we take night flying for granted and our senses are dulled to the impending danger.
-Slowly the tension builds, an undercurrent of taut words swirling below the placid surface, until it soaks through the very fabric of the novel.
-It never comes to the fore, it’s not released in grand, emotional scenes.
+In between the descriptions of the landscape below the flights, the pilots’ thoughts and the routine work of the mechanics and clerks at the airfield, the tension creeps into the story almost imperceptibly, all the more so perhaps because nowadays we take night flying for granted and our senses are dulled to the notion of danger.
+Slowly the tension builds: invisible but powerful like the air under an aircraft’s wings, it never comes to the fore, it’s not released in a grand, emotional scene.
 It really is quite dramatic in its under-statement.

 “A single radio post still heard him.
 The only link between him and the world was a wave of music, a minor modulation.
 Not a lament, no cry, yet purest of sounds that ever spoke despair.”